Thinking of You (I Drive Myself Crazy)

 "Thinking of You (I Drive Myself Crazy)" (titled "I Drive Myself Crazy" in the United States), is a song by American boy band NSYNC.
-It was released on February 22, 1999 as the seventh single in the German market and the fourth single from their self-titled debut album in the US.
+It was released on February 22, 1999, as the seventh single in the German market and the fourth single from their self-titled debut album in the US.
 The track was also featured on the group's seasonal European album, The Winter Album.
 The song is notable as being one of the few songs where someone other than Justin Timberlake and JC Chasez sang lead vocals; Chris Kirkpatrick sings the first verse in the US version, while Chasez sang Kirkpatrick's part in the European version.
 It was heard once in the PEN15 episode, "First Day".

 Release

-The song was released on February 22, 1999 as the seventh single in the German market and the fourth single from their self-titled debut album in the US.
+The song was released on February 22, 1999, as the seventh single in the German market and the fourth single from their self-titled debut album in the US.
 The track was also featured on the group's seasonal European album, The Winter Album.
-The song is notable as being one of the few songs where someone other than Justin Timberlake and JC Chasez sang lead vocals; Chris Kirkpatrick sings the first verse in the American version, while Chasez sang Kirkpatrick's part in the European version.

 Music video

 Background

-The video was directed by Tim Story and debuted on April 1, 1999 during an episode of TRL.
+The video was directed by Tim Story and debuted on April 1, 1999, during an episode of TRL.
 The version of the video featured on 'N the Mix is adjusted to feature the US version of the song.
 The video shows members of the band in an asylum, Camarillo State Mental Hospital, which closed in 1997.
 The viewer gets to see each man's torment as he remembers the girl who put him there.
 Each member came up with his own storyline.